 Tennis balls used to be white before becoming yellow.
 Yellow tennis balls were used in Wimbledon in 1986.
 A yellow ball, according to officials, would be simpler for viewers to follow on television.

 For all you tennis lovers out there, these 12 pressureless tennis balls by Penn are fit for all your practice sessions.
 Whether practicing with a ball machine or training with a coach, these long-lasting balls have a solid core that makes them perfect for casual training sessions.
 The durable felt outer covering on these balls ensures that you get the most out of your money.
-These balls also offer longer bounce and spin control for a better game experience.
+These balls also offer longer bounce, reliable spin response, and enhanced control for a better game experience.

 - Longer bounce